patheard8/2053FinalProject/README.md

 # 2053FinalProject
-A meeting ground to come together to make a 🔥meme database
+A meeting ground to come together to make a Football Team Builder.